ncahill89/starter-academic/content/event/example/index.md

 ---
-title: A BAYESIAN STATISTICAL MODEL FOR RECONSTRUCTING AND ANALYSING FORMER SEA LEVELS
+title: A Bayesian Statistical Model for Reconstructing and Analysis Former Sea Levels

 event: Meeting of the Irish Mathematical Society